Alternative Dispute Resolution Services

 - Arbitration

 While each of these services is unique, they're all centered around the facts and merits of a case and bringing the parties together to discuss the case honestly and openly with an impartial third party.
-Who you select as your mediator, arbitrator or reference judge is critical.
+Who you select as your mediator or arbitrator is critical.
 That individual's experience and insight will determine how they value and understand your position in the matter at issue.

 Judge Adler's 17 years as a trial lawyer advocating for parties in your position followed by his 22 years as a Circuit Court Judge offer unparalleled experience and insight.
 He's handled thousands of domestic relations, civil and criminal cases.
 Now retired and serving as a Senior Judge, Judge Adler is offering this experience to parties seeking to resolve their cases outside of the courtroom.